-The accuracy of both DFT and CCSD(T) for transition metals has been a much more controversial topic than their performance for typical organic systems.
-CCSD(T) yields highly precise results for transition metal atoms (for example for ionization energies),23 but the chemical accuracy of this approach as well as DFT for diatomic molecular bond dissociation energies has remained contentious.^{24-30} Recently, Hait et. al. examined the convergence of coupled cluster to a theoretical benchmark for a series of 69 3d transition metal oxides, sulfides, carbides, and nitrides, albeit with small basis sets.
-They found that higher orders of coupled cluster, e.g. CCSDTQ, are often needed to achieve chemical accuracy, and that sometimes the CCSD(T) result is fortuitously better than the CCSDT(Q)result.
-Such errors were not necessarily correlated with multireference character.
-DFT results vary widely depending upon the functional that is used and the specific systems being treated.
+Assessing the accuracy of both DFT and CCSD(T) for transition metals has been more difficult than for typical organic systems.
+CCSD(T) yields highly precise results for transition metal atoms (for example for ionization energies), but the chemical accuracy of this approach as well as DFT for diatomic molecular bond dissociation energies has remained somewhat less clear.24-30 In an impressive recent investigation, Hait et al. examined the convergence of a variety of coupled cluster approaches for a series of 69 3d transition metal oxides, sulfides, carbides, and nitrides within a small basis set.
+They found that CCSD(T) generally produces highly accurate results for systems other than carbides and nitrides, and reasonable but less accurate results for these polyvalent systems.
+Still, outliers exist, for example the molecule NiO, for which CCSD(T) produces a large ( $\sim 10 \text{ kcal/mol}$ ) error.
+Hait et al. point out that different metrics for assessing multi-reference character can conflict, and in general the errors produced by CCSD(T) were not tightly correlated with multireference character.
+Taken together, the results of Hait et al. suggest that CCSD(T) should indeed be a method of choice for transition metal-containing systems.
+However given the cost of the approach, systems of the size of the molecules we treat in the present work cannot be treated with full CCSD(T), especially if full basis set extrapolations are to be carried out.
+Thus less expensive and unfortunately less accurate versions of coupled-cluster must be investigated.

+Unlike the case for systematically improvable wave function methods, DFT results can vary widely depending upon the functional that is used and the specific systems being treated.
 In many cases, the results for metal complexes are surprisingly accurate, and at the very least enable considerable insight to be obtained into reaction mechanisms.
 However, no one has yet rigorously demonstrated, using large and diverse data sets, that any DFT functional achieves reliable performance for transition metal containing systems even at the level of "near-chemical" accuracy (3-4 kcal/mol errors).
-The problem is in part due to the paucity of high quality gas phase experimental data for transition metal containing systems, $^{24,31-40}$ in contrast to organic molecules where hundreds to thousands of such data points are available for a variety of important thermochemical properties.
-Additionally, calculations involving solvent and other complicating factors (which typically necessitate the use of heavily parametrized models^{41,42}), or reference reactions, which can be used to take advantage of error cancellation, ^{43,44} make it extremely difficult to render an accurate assessment of the performance of DFT based on a small data set of condensed phase experiments.
+The problem is in part due to the paucity of high quality gas phase experimental data for transition metal containing systems, 24,32-41 in contrast to organic molecules where hundreds to thousands of such data points are available for a variety of important thermochemical properties.
+Additionally, calculations involving solvent and other complicating factors (which typically necessitate the use of heavily parametrized models), or reference reactions, which can be used to take advantage of error cancellation, make it extremely difficult to render an accurate assessment of the performance of DFT based on a small data set of condensed phase experiments.
 Furthermore, the experiments can be difficult to interpret, an issue compounded by the fact that many transition metal species have a number of close-lying low-energy spin states.
 For example, assigning ground and vertical state multiplicity in photoelectron spectroscopy can be complicated.
-45